reymon359/how-to-live/docs/If you want you can/index.md

-# If you want you can
+# If you want, you can

 If you really want to do something there is always a way.